MariusEvans/Auswendig/README.md

 ![GitHub Platform](https://img.shields.io/badge/platform-windows-blue.svg?style=flat-square)

 # Auswendig
-**Licence: Copyright (C) Septemeber 2018, Marius Evans, All Rights Reserved.
+**Licence: Copyright (C) September 2018, Marius Evans, All Rights Reserved.
 See LICENECE.md for more details.**

 ## Information
 <br />
 Auswendig is memorisation software built using Netbeans and written in Java.
 It is inspired from Quizlet and Anki.
-I am currently writing Auswendig by myself, it is a year-long project that will hopefully produce a flexible memorisation software with multipe activities - Learn (regular flashcards), Starred (starred flashcards only), *Leitner* (flashcards sorted and displayed by a user's familiarity with them), Multi-Choice (a user has to select the correct term/definition for a card out of four choices), Write (a user writes the definition/term of a flashcard) and True/False (a user is asked whether the definition of a term is the correct one for that card).
+Auswendig is flexible memorisation software with multipe activities - Learn (regular flashcards), Starred (starred flashcards only), *Leitner* (flashcards sorted and displayed by a user's familiarity with them), Multi-Choice (a user has to select the correct term/definition for a card out of four choices), Write (a user writes the definition/term of a flashcard) and True/False (a user is asked whether the definition of a term is the correct one for that card).

 ### Why Auswendig and not Quizlet, Anki or Memorise?
 <br />